Background

 Project Aims

-- Test if ARTEMIS-A can correctly spot young people in need of support;
+- Tested if ARTEMIS-A could correctly spot young people in need of support;

-- Test is ARTEMIS-A is as good at spotting young people in need of support as a paper-based test (called the DAWBA), which is commonly used by psychologists and psychiatrists
+- Tested if ARTEMIS-A was as good at spotting young people in need of support as a paper-based test (called the DAWBA), which is commonly used by psychologists and psychiatrists

-- Find out what young people, parents, school staff and mental health professionals think about using ARTEMIS-A in schools
+- Found out what young people, parents, school staff and mental health professionals thought about using ARTEMIS-A in schools

 Project Activity

-Calibration of ARTEMIS-A in secondary school pupils: This project will expand the item bank with 160 additional questions from existing standardized measures of mental health.
-Calibration will involve 4,000 pupils aged 11-16 years attending five schools in the Greater Manchester area completing the questions in the new improved databank.
+Calibration of ARTEMIS-A in secondary school pupils: This project expanded the item bank with 160 additional questions from existing standardized measures of mental health.
+Calibration involved 4,000 pupils aged 11-16 years attending five schools in the Greater Manchester area completing the questions in the new improved databank.

-Validation of ARTEMIS-A: This study will then compare the calibrated ARTEMIS-A with the current diagnostic gold standard for population mental health assessment (DAWBA), to evaluate its convergent validity and determine the optimal threshold for action on ARTEMIS-A scores.
+Validation of ARTEMIS-A: This study then compared the calibrated ARTEMIS-A with the current diagnostic gold standard for population mental health assessment (DAWBA), to evaluate its convergent validity and determine the optimal threshold for action on ARTEMIS-A scores.

-Qualitative exploration of how ARTEMIS-A fits with current school processes: The project team will conduct four focus groups, two with pupils and two with school pastoral staff recruited from the participating schools.
+Qualitative exploration of how ARTEMIS-A fits with current school processes: The project team conducted four focus groups, two with pupils and two with school pastoral staff recruited from the participating schools.

 Anticipated Impact

 ARTEMIS-A is a web application (app) for accurate and rapid identification of mental health difficulties in secondary school pupils, which uses Computerised Adaptive Testing technology (CAT).
-CAT personalises the questions completed by each young person, based on their previous response, and so requires less time and resources to administer and interpret.
-Depending on the age of respondents, ARTEMIS-A assessment is typically completed in 1-7 minutes.
-CAT also enables instant automated scoring and preparation of tailored reports for both pupils and school staff, further reducing the time and resources required to complete assessments.
+CAT personalised the questions completed by each young person, based on their previous response, and so required less time and resources to administer and interpret.
+Depending on the age of respondents, ARTEMIS-A assessment was typically completed in 1-7 minutes.
+CAT also enabled instant automated scoring and preparation of tailored reports for both pupils and school staff, further reducing the time and resources required to complete assessments.

 The core ARTEMIS algorithm can be used to build screening tools tailored for different user groups and settings.
 Jones and Stochl are currently working with the Department for Work and Pensions to adapt ARTEMIS to be used in Job Centres for mental health screening for job seekers.